Power-off Shutdown and Power-loss Resumption

 sys-config.conf

-file is a soft link to the configuration fileconfig.txt
+file is a symbolic link to theconfig.txt

-in the removable diskFlyOS-Conf
+configuration file in the removable diskFlyOS-Conf

 .